-This course involves discussion and study of specific problems of law enforcement and policing in contemporary American society.
-It emphasizes the development, nature and function of law enforcement as it relates to public criminal justice rather than private sector justice.
-Topical coverage consists of ethics, corruption, deadly force and civil liabilities, and other dilemmas commonly faced in the modern police system.
-(3 crs.)
+This course involves discussion and study of specific problems of law enforcement and policing in Contemporary American society.
+It emphasizes the development, nature, and function of law enforcement as it relates to public criminal justice rather than private sector justice.
+Topical coverage consists of ethics, corruption, deadly force, civil liabilities and other dilemmas commonly faced in the modern police system.

 JUS395 - The Death Penalty

 An examination of death penalty policies in the American justice system from a legal, ethical and jurisprudential perspective, this course includes analysis of case and statutory law, the principles of due process, and appellate rights.
 (3 crs.)
 Prerequisite: JUS 375 or permission of the instructor.

 This course is a comprehensive review of evidentiary principles and reveals how judges and trial lawyers actually think about evidentiary rules - particularly the Federal Rules of Evidence.
 It will show how evidentiary issues arise before and during trial.
 The course will logically track the stages of a trial, from the opening statement(s) through direct examination, cross examination and closing arguments.
 Students will be required to advocate their respective case utilizing the evidentiary principles in a real criminal court environment and must use due diligence in preparing their respective roles.